nanogiants/appcom-styleguide-android/README.md

 ## Gradle

 <a name="gradle--version"></a><a name="1.1"></a>
-- [1.1](#gradle--version) The android gradle plugin should use at least version 2.3.1 to support Instant run and the build-in annotationProcessor.
+- [1.1](#gradle--version) The android gradle plugin should use the [most recent version possible](https://developer.android.com/studio/releases/gradle-plugin.html).
+Use at least version 2.3.1 to support Instant run and the build-in annotationProcessor.
 You should not use dynamic dependencies in version numbers.
 Using this feature can cause unexpected version updates and difficulty resolving version differences.

 ```
 // good
-classpath 'com.android.tools.build:gradle:2.3.1'
+classpath 'com.android.tools.build:gradle:3.0.1'

 // bad
-classpath 'com.android.tools.build:gradle:2.+'
+classpath 'com.android.tools.build:gradle:3.+'
 ```

 <a name="gradle--structure"></a><a name="1.2"></a>